chef/chef-web-docs/content/custom_resources/index.md

 - Is a simple extension of Chef Infra Client that adds your own resources
 - Is implemented and shipped as part of a cookbook
-- Follows easy, repeatable syntax patterns
-- Effectively leverages resources that are built into Chef Infra Client and/or custom Ruby code
+- Leverages resources that are built into Chef Infra Client and/or custom Ruby code
 - Is reusable in the same way as resources that are built into Chef Infra Client

 For example, Chef Infra Client includes built-in resources to manage files, packages, templates, and services, but it does not include a resource that manages websites.

+## Alternative Reading

+Learn Chef interactive tutorial - [Extending Chef Infra: Custom Resources](https://learn.chef.io/courses/course-v1:chef+Infra201+Perpetual/about)

 ## Syntax